realfoxmccloud/Wetherell-Rclass-project/README.md

 * The `Products` folder contains an example `bibtex` and CSL style files for references.
 Those files are used by the example manuscript and slides.
 * The  `Manuscript` folder contains a template for a report written as Quarto file.
 There is also a sub-folder containing an example template for a supplementary material file as is common in scientific articles these days.
 * The `slides` folder contains a basic example of slides made with Quarto.

-**For the first project, we only have Data and Code folders.**
-The rest will come soon.

 # Getting started